karolpiateknet/karolpiateknet.github.io/_posts/2022-05-28-UnCrackable-Level-1-Tutorial.md

 8909  Uncrackable1  owasp.mstg.uncrackable1
 ```

-Then we can attach Frida code using command:
+Then Frida could be attached with command:

 ```console
 frida -U -l UncrackableLevel1.js  -f owasp.mstg.uncrackable1
 ```

-Where `UncrackableLevel1.js` is a file which contains our code frida code.
+Where `UncrackableLevel1.js` is a file which contains frida script.
-It will be created in [section](https://github.com/karolpiateknet/Android-Security-UnCrackable-Level-1/blob/main/README.md#frida-code)
+It will be created in [section](#frida-code)

 #### Pro tips